Share:

 Soiled elevator: One car, located off-stage.
 Runs between surgery on Floor 1 and Central Sterile Processing on the Ground Floor.
 Will be used for transporting soiled linen and soiled patient equipment to prevent cross-contamination of items and patients.
 Badge-access only according to work needs.

-Here is a proposed timeline but not yet set in stone.
+Here is the timeline.
 Departments are still working through logistics.

 Below are the departments moving into the pavilion, floor by floor.